BillHertzing/ATAP.Utilities/src/ATAP.VSCExtension.AI/ATAP-AiAssist/README.md

-# ATAP-AIAssist README
+# atap-aiassist README

-This is the README for your extension "ATAP-AIAssist".
+This is the README for your extension "atap-aiassist".
 After writing up a brief description, we recommend including the following sections.

 ## Features